|

 ANSON:

-English surname transferred to forename use, meaning "son of
+English patronymic surname transferred to forename use,

-Agnes."
+or "son Agnes."

-ANTHONY:
+ANTHONY: English

-Continental form of Roman Antonius,
+form of Latin Antonius,

 possibly meaning "invaluable."